ai-serenity-heart-drive/Ai-Serenity-Heart-Drive/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-© 2025 AI Serenity Heart Drive.
+© 2025 Matthew Stuart Roberts/AI Serenity Heart Drive.
 All rights reserved.